 The Board has adopted independence standards for service on Praxair’s Board of Directors.
 The Board has applied these standards to all of the non-management directors (all directors are non-management except for Mr. Angel, the Company’s Chairman & CEO), and has determined that each qualifies as independent.
 The Board is not otherwise aware of any relationship with the Company or its management that could potentially impair the independent judgment of these directors.
 See also related information below under the caption “Certain Relationships and Transactions".

-As set forth under the Corporate Governance Guidelines, the Board believes that the best leadership model for the Company at this time is that of a combined Chairman & CEO, balanced by practices and policies designed to assure effective independence in the Board’s oversight, advice and counsel.
+As set forth under the Corporate Governance Guidelines, the Board believes that the best leadership model for the Company at this time is that of a combined Chairman & CEO, balanced by practices and policies designed to assure effective independence in the Board’s oversight, advice and counsel of management These include having an independent Lead Director, as discussed below.
 The Governance & Nominating Committee (consisting entirely of independent directors) periodically examines the Board leadership structure as well as other governance practices and conducts an annual assessment of Board and Committee effectiveness.
 The Governance & Nominating Committee has determined that the present leadership structure is effective and appropriate.
 The Board believes that the substantive duties of the Chairman, including calling and organizing meetings and preparing agendas, are best performed by someone having day-to-day familiarity with the business issues confronting the Company and an understanding of the specific areas in which management seeks advice and counsel from the Board.

 Lead Director.
 In order to enhance the Board's independence and oversight of management, the independent directors elect a Lead Director from among the independent directors to serve for at least one year.
-The Board's practice has been to select the Chairman of the Governance & Nominating Committee to serve as the Lead Director, and although elected to serve at least one year, the Lead Director is generally expected to serve multiple terms.
-Mr. Wood, who is Chairman of the Governance & Nominating Committee, is the current Lead Director.
+The Board's practice has been to select the Chairman of the Governance & Nominating Committee to serve as the Lead Director.
+Although elected to serve at least one year, the Lead Director is generally expected to serve multiple terms.
+Mr. Wood, who is Chairman of the Governance & Nominating Committee, has been the Lead Director since 2013.
 The designated responsibilities of the Lead Director are set forth in the Board's Corporate Governance Guidelines and include:

 - serving as chairman of the meetings of the independent directors and all meetings of the Board at which the Chairman is not present;